natcap/invest.users-guide/source/habitat_risk_assessment.rst

    Change in area Low loss in area (0-20%) Medium loss in area (20-50%) High loss in area (50-100%) N/A
    ============== ======================== ============================ =========================== ============

-   Choose "No score" to exclude this criterion from your assessment.
+   *Choose "0" to exclude this criterion from your assessment.*

 2. **Change in structure rating.** For biotic habitats, the change in structure is the percentage change in structural density of the habitat when exposed to a given stressor.
 For example, change in structure would be the change in tree density (or vertical or horizontal complexity) for forest systems or change in polyp density for corals.
 Habitats that lose a high percentage of their structure when exposed to a given stressor are highly sensitive, while habitats that lose little structure are less sensitive.
 For abiotic habitats, the change in structure is the amount of structural damage sustained by the habitat.
 Sensitive abiotic habitats will sustain complete or partial damage, while those that sustain little to no damage are more resistant.
 For example, gravel or muddy bottoms will sustain partial or complete damage from bottom trawling while hard bedrock bottoms will sustain little to no damage.
 For species, change in structure can be used to capture changes to population structure, for example in age or gender distribution

-   If criteria are scored on a 1-3 scale, the following is a suggestion for scoring change in structure:
+   *If criteria are scored on a 1-3 scale, the following is a suggestion for scoring change in structure:*

    =================== ======================================================================================================================== ======================================================================================================================= ==================================================================================================================== ============
    Score                    1                                                                                                                           2                                                                                                                     3                                                                                                                        0